bigbio/quantms-utils/README.md

 <details>
 <summary>MS2 info and details</summary>

-`mzmlstats` allows the user to produce a file containing all features for every signal in the MS2 experiment.
+`mzmlstats` allows the user to produce a file containing all the MS2 spectra including the intesities and masses of every peak.
 The produced file is a parquet file, with the original name of the file plus the following postfix `{file_name}_ms2_info.parquet`.
 Here, the definition of each column and how they are estimated and used:

 - `scan`: The scan accession for each MS and MS/MS signal in the mzML, depending on the manufacturer, the scan will have different formats.
 Example, for thermo (e.g `controllerType=0 controllerNumber=1 scan=43920`).
 We tried to find the definition of [quantms.io](https://github.com/bigbio/quantms.io/blob/main/docs/README.adoc#scan).
 - `ms_level`: The MS level of the signal, all of them will be 2.